Chicago Medical Malpractice Lawyers

 malpractice cases typically fall into three main categories:

-Improper treatment: If your physician treated you in a way that another other competent physician
+Improper treatment: If your physician treated you in a way that another competent physician

 would not have, you main be the victim of medical malpractice.
 Similarly,